What is a Geospatial Information Scientist or Technologist?

 Related Job Titles for this Occupation:

-- Geographic Information Systems Scientist (GIS Scientist)
+- Geospatial Information Scientist

 - Geographic Information Systems Developer (GIS Developer)

-- Geographic Information Systems Technologist (GIS Technologist)
+- Geographic Information Systems Application Specialist (GIS Application Specialist)

 There were about 287,200 jobs for Geospatial Information Scientist or Technologist in 2016 (in the United States).
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 26,600 new jobs for Geospatial Information Scientist or Technologist by 2026.
 The BLS estimates 22,400 yearly job openings in this field.